-Brothels in and around Nicosia are where it gets interesting and slightly disturbing.
+Brothels in and around Nicosia are where it gets interesting, but also slightly disturbing.
 Whorehouses are illegal on Cyprus, but the northern, Turkish side established a whole network of so-called nightclubs, where you can pay for sex.
 Most clubs aren’t even sneaky about it; managers openly discuss rates and conditions.
-Few of those establishments are in Nicosia, but most are located outside the city, along the roads or in nearby towns.
+A few of those establishments are in Nicosia, but most are located outside the city, along the roads or in nearby towns.
 Sure, you can get laid for €40, but beware.
 Cyprus is a closed, island community and that allows crime circles to be a bit more daring, so to say.
-Those managers I mentioned are known to be utter assholes, also the girls aren’t known for their great attitudes.
-Scamming tourists is as common as aggressive behavior.
+Those brothel and club managers are known to be utter assholes, and also the girls aren’t known for their customer-friendly attitude.
+Scamming tourists is as common as aggressive behaviour.

-I don’t say this often but: street prostitution might be a better bet.
+I don’t say this often but street prostitution might offer better opportunities.
 You can have a chat with the streetwalker instead of dealing with her handler, and it often equals to a much better experience.
 And most important: girls you will encounter on the streets are often of a similar quality to those at the clubs, so it seems you’re not missing out on anything.
-Lidras and Pigmalion streets is where they mostly prowl, looking for clients.
+Lidras and Pigmalion street are where they mostly prowl, looking for clients.